Book a Design Session

 Ventilation

 ASME A17.1 requires elevators to have natural ventilation that equals 3.5% of the floor area.
 For example, in a typical 2,500 pound-capacity elevator, that would be 142 square inches.
-It must be equally divided between floor and ceiling (for example, a ceiling fan opening and toe kick ventilation).
+Divide the ventilation equally between floor and ceiling (for example, a ceiling fan opening and toe kick ventilation).

 Tamper-Resistant Installation

-Panels cannot be removed with common tools.
-Panels that cover openings greater than 0.5 inches, with straight-through passages, cannot be removable from inside the cab.
+Common tools should not be able to remove the elevator panels.
+Ensure that any panels covering openings greater than 0.5 inches, with straight-through passages, cannot be removed from the inside of the cab.

 Lighting

-Elevator interiors must have at least two bulbs and passenger elevators need a minimum illumination of 50 lux or five foot candles.
-Proper mounting is essential to avoid accidental breakage, and the lights need to withstand required elevator tests without being damaged or jarred loose.
+Elevator interiors must have at least two bulbs and passenger elevators need a minimum illumination of 50 lux, or five foot candles.
+Proper mounting is essential to avoid accidental breakage.
+Lights must be sturdy enough to go through the required elevator tests without them being damaged or jarred loose.

 When you remove the interior of an elevator, it has to weigh the same as the old interior or be within 5%.
 Staying within that slim margin is critical.